ocornut/imgui/README.md

 ImGui is a bloat-free graphical user interface library for C++.
 It outputs vertex buffers that you can render in your 3D-pipeline enabled application.
 It is portable, renderer agnostic and carries minimal amount of dependencies (only 3 files are needed).
 It is based on an "immediate" graphical user interface paradigm which allows you to build simple user interfaces with ease.

 ImGui is designed to enable fast iteration and allow programmers to create "content creation" or "debug" tools (as opposed to tools for the average end-user).
-It favors simplicity and thus lacks certain features normally found in more high-level libraries, such as string localisation.
+It favors simplicity and thus lacks certain features normally found in more high-level libraries.

 ImGui is particularly suited to integration in 3D applications, fullscreen applications, embedded applications, games, or any applications on consoles platforms where operating system features are non-standard.